Turee/goruuvitag/readme.md

 # Description

 Fork of <https://github.com/Turee/goruuvitag>.
-Added support for RuuviTag's protocol v5, InfluxDB2.
-Also, some small polish here and here to make the project shine.
+Added support for RuuviTag's protocol v5, InfluxDB2 and systemd.
+Also, some small polish here and there.

 # Requirements

 - Recent enough Go (> 1.15) due to module support and tests
 - Bluetooth module works at least on Raspbian
+- InfluxDB2 - One option is to sign up for the free plan in Influx Cloud

 # Setup

 ## For a local test

 ```
-cp goruuvitag.json.example goruuvitag.json
+cp goruuvitag.json.example goruuvitag.json # You might want to check the insides too
 go build
 sudo hciconfig hci0 down
 sudo setcap 'cap_net_raw,cap_net_admin=eip' goruuvitag